 As an example, WooCommerce currently fails to be able to do any kind of reporting.
 We’ve seen first-hand large database clusters being brought down by a store administrator forgetting to set an end date on their report.

-No single ecommerce product is going to be able to do everything for everyone.
-But given WordPress’ flexibility, WooCommerce suffers the same fault; that anyone can write a plugin that alleges it can do anything.
+No single ecommerce product will ever be able to do all things for all businesses.
+But due to WordPress’ flexibility, anyone can write a plugin that alleges it can do anything.

 One of the perceived benefits of using open source software to a business, is that you can leverage these third party addons to prevent having to write your own.
 This sounds great, but rarely works as well as expected.
 For a number of reasons we consider this a problem;

-- The plugin Author has written this plugin for a small site, so this plugin doesn’t scale and causes performance issues.
+- The plugin Author has written a plugin for a small site, so it doesn’t scale and causes performance issues.

-- The process to find these plugins is very fractured.
+- The process to find suitable ecommerce plugins is very fractured.
 There are official and unofficial WooCommerce marketplaces.
 All these marketplaces sell plugins that are built to different standards, have different renewal policies, support policies, and subscription costs.

-- Various plugins when used at the same time, can result in unexpected conflicts and often very hard to debug a root cause.
+- Multiple ecommerce plugins when used at the same time, can result in unexpected conflicts.
+When this occurs, it is often very hard to debug a root cause.

 - Payment gateways are often the most troublesome, particularly if the gateway isn’t a very popular one.
-Often the best gateways still lack proper testing or can mysteriously cease working during an upgrade.
+Often the best gateways lack proper testing or they can mysteriously cease working during an upgrade.

 - Upgrades and testing are often complicated and require large amounts of manual testing, or resolving conflicts that are created as a result of the upgrades.
 Many of the plugins don’t work well in a staging environment, so some testing has to be done in production which isn’t typically advisable.

-This is a common problem with WordPress as well as WooCommerce.
-That open source software is free, so therefore running an ecommerce site on WordPress and WooCommerce is going to be cheap.
-The reality is, there is a lot of work required to make WooCommerce scale and handle large spikes of orders and traffic, along with being as flexible as other DIY tools.
+A common problem with both WordPress and WooCommerce is misunderstandings about their true cost.
+Because open source software is free, publishers assume that running an ecommerce site on WordPress and WooCommerce is going to be cheap.
+The reality is, a lot of work is required to make WooCommerce scale and handle large spikes of orders and traffic.
+And it’s not as flexible as other DIY ecommerce tools.

-Ecommerce is higly dynamic, and even building a high end AWS cluster can often be a never-ending game of cat and mouse.
-The cat and mouse game can greatly be exaggerated with some of WooCommerce’s known race conditions (we’ve seen product launches result in 100’s of products oversold).
+Ecommerce is higly dynamic, and even if you build a high-end AWS cluster, you still find yourself in a never-ending game of cat and mouse.
+This game can greatly be exaggerated with some of WooCommerce’s known race conditions (we’ve seen product launches result in 100’s of products oversold).

-Ecommerce traffic can be highly unpredictable so all the planning in the world is pointless unless your infrastructure can scale, and the application has been fine tuned to work.
+Ecommerce traffic is highly unpredictable so all the planning in the world is pointless unless your infrastructure can scale, and the application has been fine tuned to work.

 The above screenshot is all too typical of a WordPress/WooCommerce backend.
-That’s not to say it can’t be fixed, but there is an entire UX design project required just to make the administration interface workable.
+That’s not to say these issues can’t be fixed, but there is an entire UX design project required just to make the administration interface workable.